 Is hemp the same as CBD?

 CBD and hemp products are flooding the market and can be found everywhere from grocery stores to pet stores.
 They are also popular ingredients in topical skin care products.
 Since cannabis and hemp are two varieties of the same plant species (Cannabis Sativa), they are often confused and intertwined.
-Read on to understand the differences in hemp vs. CBD.
+Read on to understand the differences in what is CBD used for vs what is hemp used for.

 Hemp is derived from hemp seeds and is not new to the market — it has actually been around for decades.
 It is commonly found in cooking ingredients and skincare products.
 It is known for helping with inflammation and as a skin moisturizer.
 Hemp oil is rich in omega fatty acids, vitamin E, and protein.